Waste and refuse

 - if it is not possible to remedy your complaint in this way, we may ask the council to pay you a financial remedy, and/or

-- if your complaint reveals faults in the council’s policies or procedures, we would ask the council to put those right.
+- if your complaint reveals faults in the council’s policies or procedures, we may ask the council to change its procedures to improve its service and stop the problem being repeated. .

 Examples of some complaints we have considered